Block/Whitelist Chrome Extensions using Intune

 Instead of blocking all extensions using a wild card character *.
 You can also provide the extension IDs to block only specific extensions in Chrome.

-In this scenario, we are Blocking All Chrome Extensions and using Configure extension installation allow list setting to Whitelist specific Extensions.
+In this scenario, we are Blocking All Chrome Extensions and using Configure extension installation allow list setting to whitelist specific Extensions.

 Note